degi/wanulcas/docs/overview.md

 ![](./media/image13.png)

-**Figure 3.10.** Rain duration that determine the time available for water infiltrated to the soil.
+Figure 4.5.
+Rain duration that determine the time available for water infiltrated to the soil.
 Rain duration calculated from rainfall and rain intensity.